isubasinghe/pipekit/starting-with-argo.md

 ```
 Of course, had you installed `kubectl`, you would also be able to view information about the cluster.

-### Setting up docker for minikube.
+## Setting up Docker for minikube
-minikube runs in a VM, the docker images you build locally are not accessible to the docker deamon in minikube.
+minikube runs in a VM, the Docker images you build locally are not accessible to the Docker deamon in minikube.
-You need to build your images on the docker deamon in minikube.
-You can do this by pointing the docker host to minikube.
+You need to build your images on the Docker deamon in minikube.
+You can do this by pointing the Docker host to minikube.
 This can be achieved by:
 ```bash
 eval $(minikube -p minikube docker-env)
 ```

-### Running Argo Workflows
+## Run Argo Workflows locally
-Nice work, now we are finally at a stage where we may run the Argo Workflows project.
+Nice work, now we are finally at a stage where we can run the Argo Workflows project.
-You may need to install `make` but this is farily straightforward to install through your systems package manager.
+You may need to install `make` but this is straightforward to install through your systems package manager.

-#### Running the API only
+### Run the Argo Workflows API only
 To run only the api, you can run the following command:
 ```bash
 make start API=true
 ```

-#### Running the UI
+### Running the Argo Workflows API and UI
 To run and use the Argo Workflows UI you may run the following command:
 ```bash
 make start API=true UI=true